Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

 \subsubsection{Connecting Larger Curve Segments}

 A limitation of the edge linking method is that it does not prioritize curve pairs with similar orientation.
-To address this, we first reduce the set of points that constitute a curve to a sparser representation of line segments using the Douglas-Peucker algorithm~\cite{Douglas1973}, where we empirically set the error threshold to \(\varepsilon=1\).
-That way, two linked edges are disconnected if the angle between them exceeds \(\vartheta_s=\SI{5}{\degree}\).
-In a second pass through the line segments, two line segments are joined if they are nearby, of approximately the same length and pointing into the same direction (within a range of \(\vartheta_m=\SI{10}{\degree}\)). \addition[label=a:curve-cond,ref=c:curve-cond]{\Cref{fig:connecting-curve-segments} illustrates the conditions used to split and merge curve segments.}
+To address this, we first reduce the set of points that constitute a curve to a sparse representation using the non-parametric variant of the Ramer-Douglas-Peucker algorithm~\cite{Ramer1972,Douglas1973} introduced by \citet{Prasad2012}.
+Afterwards, edges are disconnected if the angle between the corresponding line segments is nonzero.
+In a second pass, two line segments are joined if they are nearby, of approximately the same length, and pointing into the same direction within an angle range~\(\vartheta=\SI{5}{\degree}\). \Cref{fig:curves-heuristics} illustrates the way two curve segments are combined.